 I’m going to “fess up”.
 I wasn’t expecting to like the Leonardslee dolls house exhibition.
 For a start I don’t and never have liked dolls.
 Not even as a child (I was a teddy bear kind of girl).

-In fact, I only wandered in to this exhibition by mistake.
-I was vaguely following a family as I left the gardens at the end of the day and I thought they (we) were all going into the cafe.
+In fact, I only wandered into this exhibition by mistake.
+I was vaguely following a family as I left the gardens at the end of the day and I thought they (we) were all going into the café.
 But bear with me, because, this inadvertent visit was in fact … incredible!

-Not any old dolls’ house
+Not any old dolls house

 It’s quite hard to describe this exhibition apart from saying that it’s an amazing miniature world.
 Officially, it’s described as depicting an “Edwardian estate and neighbouring villages at 1:12 scale, with landscapes and characters acting out day-to-day activities.

 Exquisite in detail and accuracy, a six-foot-tall person is recreated as six inches in height.”.
 That really doesn’t do it justice and neither do my photos.
-The attention to detail is mind blowing.
+The attention to detail is mind-blowing.

 Then there’s also the mansion house with an entrance lodge, farm buildings, granary, farm garden, topiary garden, kitchen garden, gardener’s cottage, walled garden, stable yard, keeper’s cottage, and dozens of tiny, detailed versions of the mansion rooms.
 The entire collection sadly fell into disrepair a few years ago, but with a massive amount of work, it’s now been brought back to its former glory.